backupbrew/switchbrew/NCM services.md

 Takes an output buffer, a [\#NcaID](#NcaID "wikilink") as input, and a u64 file offset.

-Returns encrypted looking data.
+Returns encrypted looking data from the content in the [NAX0](NAX0.md "wikilink").
 Doesn't match the encrypted raw data in the [NAX0](NAX0.md "wikilink") "<NcaID>.nca/00" file.
+Seems to be at least one crypto layer below the initial NAX0 layer, since the data doesn't change after NAX0 recreation.

 See GetEntrySize for the total size readable with this.